lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 By contrast, combining EDHOC-PSK with a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM, ensures both identity protection and PFS even against quantum-capable attackers.
 Future EDHOC cipher suites incorporating ML-KEM are expected to be registered; see {{I-D.spm-lake-pqsuites}}.

+## Confidentiality

+The primary security goal of EDHOC-PSK is to establish a shared secret known only to the authenticated Initiator and Responder.
+The protocol ensures key indistinguishability by relying on the security of the PSK and the ephemeral key shares, making it computationally infeasible for an adversary to distinguish the true session secret from a random value.

 ## Independence of Session Keys

 NIST requires that an ephemeral private key be used in only one key-establishment transaction ({{SP-800-56A}}, Section 5.6.3.3).
 This requirement preserves session key independence and forward secrecy, and EDHOC-PSK complies with it.
+By deriving the final shared secret from a fresh, session-specific ephemeral secret (G_XY), the protocol ensures that even if the PSK is compromised, an attacker is unable to decrypt the past sessions.
+Similarly, if a session secret were to be compromised, future session secrets remain protected by fresh ephemeral keys.

 In other protocols, reuse of ephemeral keys, especially when combined with missing public key validation, has led to severe vulnerabilities, enabling attackers to recover “ephemeral” private keys and compromise both past and future sessions between two legitimate parties.
 Assuming breach and minimizing the impact of compromise are fundamental principles of zero-trust security.